 From the basics of what these security measures are to the difference in frequency and cost, we’ll cover it all.
 Here are the big differences between security tests vs. assessments:

-The Basics: Vulnerability Scans, Assessment & Pentests
+The Basics: Vulnerability Scans, Assessment, & Pentests

 Many programs exist to check for vulnerabilities, often called Network Security Assessment Software (NSAS).
 Within minutes, this software can often produce an easily downloadable report, catching any glaring gaps in your security.
 Due to their automated process, these scans are commonly called automated scans.

-The most thorough of the two described is definitely the penetration test, or pentest for short.
+The most thorough of the two described is definitely the penetration test (or pentest, for short).
 It’s hard to describe a catch-all definition for penetration testing, since there are six main types of pentests.
 However, in its simplest form, a pentest is a series of simulated attacks on your corporation, conducted by ethical hackers who mimic the steps a real hack could take to compromise your systems.
 Often, social engineering is a prime technique used to manipulate a company’s employees and management into sharing the keys to the kingdom.

-At the end of the attack period, the pentesters compile their findings into a comprehensive report, detailing what they did to gain unauthorized access and what data or information they managed to acquire.
+At the end of the attack period, the pentesters compile their findings into a comprehensive report, detailing what they did to gain access and what data or information they managed to acquire.

 While automatic scans are a good starting place to get a broad scope of your security weaknesses, most scans only reveal 15% of cyber security vulnerabilities.
 These scans don’t dig deep into your individual weaknesses, often spewing back generic stats that could apply to any company.

 That’s why organizations need assistance from professionals who are expertly trained to perform reliable vulnerability assessments and penetration tests — which should be used in unison for a holistic understanding of your security gaps.
 Together, these insider looks offer a customized approach, hyper-targeted on your company.

 The typical time span for a well-done penetration test is anywhere from three to five weeks, but can last up to a couple months.
-Why?
-There are four phases to any pentest and the more detailed, customized reporting you receive takes longer to compile.
-In comparison, an automated vulnerability scan or assessment can be completed in minutes or hours.
+This is because there are four phases to any pentest.
+Plus, the detailed, customized reporting you’ll receive after the engagement takes longer to compile than a vulnerability assessment report.

 The Recommended Frequency of Pentests & Vulnerability Assessments